BMP180 Barometric Pressure Sensor Hookup

 Installing the Arduino Library

 Libraries are collections of software functions geared towards a single purpose, such as communicating with a specific device.
-Arduino comes with a number of built-in libraries that help you do advanced tasks.
 We’ve written an Arduino library called SFE_BMP180 that allows you to easily talk to the BMP180 sensor.
 This library is not included with the stock Arduino software, but don’t worry, installing new libraries is easy.

 1. Install the Arduino IDE